-Everything You Did (And Didn’t) Want To Know About Anal Glands
+Everything You Did (And Didn’t) Want To Know About Anal Gland Expression

 - What are anal glands, and why does my pet have them?

-- What are anal gland expressions, and why are they so important?
+- What is an anal gland expression, and why is it so important?

 - What are the symptoms of an impacted or infected anal gland?

 - Can I express my pet’s anal glands myself?

 - How do you express a pet’s anal glands?

 - What products do you recommend to keep my pet’s anal glands healthy?